kyma-project/control-plane/components/metris/README.md

 ## Data collection

-Metris collects information about billabe hyperscaler usage and sends it to EDP.
+Metris collects information about billable hyperscaler usage and sends it to EDP.
 This data has to adhere to the following schema:

 ```json
 {